 While Groves’ commitment to his ROTC program is quite evident, he is even more candid when you ask him about his Bethany experience.

 “Bethany, without a doubt, surpassed my expectations!
 I absolutely loved the Bethany experience and the knowledge I gained is priceless!
 The psychology major not only equipped me with the tools to be successful in the field of psychology, but the career development courses taught me unique skills that will better help me to serve God, my family, and any other field I might find myself in.
 It was through Bethany that I was able to meet my beautiful fiancée, Jemimah, and I am truly blessed to have her in my life.
 In the end, Bethany set me up for success in ways I could have never imagined.
 I wouldn’t trade Bethany for the world, and I thank God every day that the rejection letter from West Point found its way into my mailbox.”

 Grove earned his bachelor’s degree in psychology with minors in business administration and military science on May 11, 2018.
 He and Jem were married on May 19, 2018.
-ROTC Cadets are commissioned as active duty officers upon graduation from college and Grove will become an Active Duty Medical Service Corps 2nd Lieutenant in the U.S. Army one week prior to his BLC graduation.
-In mid-July he will report to Fort Sam Houston, Texas, to complete Basic Officer Leadership Course, and after that he will report to his first duty station in Schofield Barracks, Hawaii, to begin his service in the U.S. Army.
+Grove became an Active Duty Medical Service Corps 2nd Lieutenant in the U.S. Army one week prior to his BLC graduation.
+In mid-July of 2018 he reported to Fort Sam Houston, Texas, to complete Basic Officer Leadership Course, and after that he reported to his first duty station in Schofield Barracks, Hawaii, to begin his service in the U.S. Army.